troykyo/dssloopholes.github.io/category/business/Means of Communication.md

 #### Burberry

 Burberry has excelled in digital marketing by integrating technology into its communication strategies.
-The brand has live-streamed its fashion shows, engaged with consumers through immersive digital experiences, and utilized social media platforms to connect with a younger demographic.
+The brand has live-streamed its fashion shows, engaged with users through immersive digital experiences, and utilized social media platforms to connect with a younger demographic.
 Burberry's digital innovations have helped them stay at the forefront of fashion and effectively communicate their brand identity.

 #### Adidas

-Adidas has successfully implemented experiential marketing to engage consumers.
+Adidas has successfully implemented experiential marketing to engage users.
 The brand has organized interactive pop-up stores, immersive brand experiences, and events that combine music, art, and sport.
-Adidas' experiential marketing initiatives have allowed them to connect with consumers on a deeper level and create memorable brand experiences.
+Adidas' experiential marketing initiatives have allowed them to connect with users on a deeper level and create memorable brand experiences.

 #### Everlane

 Everlane is known for its transparent communication strategy.
 The brand provides detailed information about its supply chain, pricing, and production practices on their website.
-Through transparency and honest communication, Everlane has built trust with consumers and positioned itself as a sustainable and ethical fashion brand.
+Through transparency and honest communication, Everlane has built trust with users and positioned itself as a sustainable and ethical fashion brand.

 ##### References
 Karlsson, Annika.
 "Communication of sustainable fashion: To communicate sustainable fashion through the label."
 (2015).